Insitec-MIS/Puzzle-Challenge/README.md

   - Each move should be recorded as one of; Up, Down, Left or Right.
   - Each move should be written on a new line.

 We have prepared some sample image files for you to test your program with, you can find them [here](https://raw.githubusercontent.com/Insitec-MIS/Sample-Puzzles/main/Sample_01.bmp) and [here](https://raw.githubusercontent.com/Insitec-MIS/Sample-Puzzles/main/Sample_02.bmp).
 If you do not normally develop on Windows or with Visual Studio please download and run the windows 10 dev image from [here](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/), it will have everything you need to get going quickly.
-Frequent check-ins to the main branch is recommend as we expect you to be the sole contributer.
-If something is unclear or you have any questions please reach out to any of the revirews listed above or email us at <mis-development@insitec.com.au>.
+Frequent check-ins to the main branch is recommend as we expect you to be the sole contributor.

+If something is unclear or you have any questions please reach out to any of the reviews listed above.
+When you are happy with your solution and would like to arrange a review session please email us at <mis-development@insitec.com.au>.

 Thanks again for giving it a crack, we hope you have some fun with it and we look forward to reviewing your solution.

 Cheers,

    The Insitec MIS Engineering Team